anushree200/RISCV-Assembler/README.md

 ## What the Application Does
 The assembler takes RISC-V assembly instructions as input and converts them into machine code format.
 It supports a range of RISC-V instructions, including:

-R-type instructions (add, sub, and, or, xor, sll, srl, sra) \n I-type instructions (addi, andi, ori, xori, slli, srli, srai, ld, lw, lh, lb, lwu, lhu, lbu) S-type instructions (sd, sw, sh, sb, jalr)
+- R-type instructions (add, sub, and, or, xor, sll, srl, sra)
+- I-type instructions (addi, andi, ori, xori, slli, srli, srai, ld, lw, lh, lb, lwu, lhu, lbu)
+- S-type instructions (sd, sw, sh, sb, jalr)
-B-type instructions (beq, bne, blt, bge, bltu, bgeu) U-type instructions(lui)
+- B-type instructions (beq, bne, blt, bge, bltu, bgeu)
+- U-type instructions(lui)
-J-type instructions(jal)
+- J-type instructions(jal)
 By generating machine code, the assembler allows users to see how assembly instructions are represented in binary, facilitating a deeper understanding of the RISC-V architecture.

 ## Technologies Used